steveharoz/research_approach/README.md

 This document describes a set of standards for what I consider to be reliable scientific research.
 I hold myself to these standards.
 While I do not necessarily expect others to agree, I do expect any collaborators to adhere to these standards for projects in which I am an author or co-author.

 The standards are far from a complete description of valid scientific research.
 But they are a minimum set that I adhere to.
 These standards are incomplete and likely to develop, so please feel free to discuss any concerns or disagreements with me.
+But please bring up any disagreements early, before a substantive time investment is made.

 # Ethics